RakhithJK/3ct0s-dystopia-c2-wiki/Home.md

-Welcome to the disctopia-c2 wiki!
+Follow the Pages to get started with Disctopia